PerisD/Sac2.0/index.md

 ### Saccharomyces strains

-Request information for Saccharomyces strains used in this study can be found in Table SXXX.
+Request information for Saccharomyces strains used in this study can be found in Supplementary Data 1.

 ### Raw Reads